How to Approach Your Next HDB Decluttering

 Kitchen and Dining Room

 You do not need to throw away all the things that you won’t use in your home.
 You can always donate usable items to those who can make good use of them.
-When decluttering, set up a box for donation and a separate one for those you need to toss away.
+When decluttering, set up a box for donations and a separate one for those you need to toss away.

 Do not pre-purchase your storage.
 This is one of the major mistakes you must avoid when organising your home.
 Pre-purchasing your storage furniture and containers might make your home more cluttered than organised since you have to deal with too many or unfitted storage containers.
 Your home storage solutions should work based on your storage needs, not the other way around.
-Purchasing storage solutions with clear purpose in mind helps you save money and space.
+Purchasing storage solutions with a clear purpose in mind helps you save money and space.
 If you plan to get a new drawer cabinet, make sure that its size and configuration match the items you will use it for.
 When using shelves or bookcases, utilise baskets, gift boxes, or repurposed containers to further arrange your items.
 Maximise your foyer's space by doubling your shoe cabinet's purpose.
 Add some decorative boxes and baskets on top of your shoe cabinet, which will work as additional storage for items you immediately need before you go out.

 When organising your bedroom, dedicate separate storage for smaller items like hair clips and accessories, rubber bands, hygiene products, and jewelry.
 If you store these inside your wardrobe, you can arrange mini organisers that can help you keep smaller items in place and accessible.
-Welcome a tall chest of drawers for folded clothes, linens and medium sized to smaller items in your bedroom.
+Welcome a tall chest of drawers for folded clothes, linens, and medium sized to smaller items in your bedroom.
 Always measure and plan things out before buying your storage furniture.

-Declutter with someone
+Declutter with Someone

 It is vital to have other members of your household involved in decluttering and organising.
 This does not only make the work faster, but it also helps them be informed about the changes in your space.
 It also prevents you from disposing of items that might be functional for other members of your family.
 When decluttering together, one thing to note is to collectively make a firm decision to remove what is supposed to be removed.